 Great for:

-• Reducing pain.
+- Reducing pain.
 The Asiatic Thai Massage is excellent for women suffering from body aches, leg pains, and swollen feet during pregnancy.
 The brand’s rich expertise in traditional Thai massage helps them devise a successful treatment framework for every client.

-• Relaxing your mind.
-As mentioned, The Asiatic Thai Massage incorporates many traditional Thai massage techniques into its prenatal massage.
+- Relaxing your mind.
+As mentioned, the Asiatic Thai Massage incorporates many traditional Thai massage techniques into its prenatal massage.
 Since traditional Thai massage is much more than standard massage therapy, it can massage your mental stress and perpetual worries away, giving you the true relaxation you deserve.

-• Luxurious and tranquil environment
+- Luxurious and tranquil environment

-• Professional and friendly staff
+- Professional and friendly staff

 The Asiatic Thai Massage is situated in the heart of Islington, London, a welcoming oasis standing right in front of yet detached from the great hustle and bustle of the city.
 We believe in professionalism and respect and strive hard to liberate our clients from the chaos and worries of the outside world.
 The light-filled yet tranquil spa is supervised by managing director Pathumpon Jatikate (Apple), a young entrepreneur and exponent of the timeless art of traditional Thai massage.